 Before You Travel to Mali - Do This

-Do not forget to take immunity boosters before travelling to Mali.
+- Do not forget to take immunity boosters before traveling to Mali.

 - There are a few vaccinations you must take before going to Mali, including shots for yellow fever, hepatitis A, and tetanus.
 Some vaccinations are optional, but why take a chance?
 Go ahead and get shots for diphtheria, typhoid, meningitis, rabies, and hepatitis B.